- £343 per week

 West North Cottage is a 200 year old fisherman's cottage, tucked away behind West Looe's working fishing harbour.
-One of four cottages accessed by a quiet cobbled courtyard West North Cottage has been renovated to a high standard providing comfortable and stylist holiday accommodation with some of the original features, including exposed beams and Delabole slate floors.
+One of four cottages accessed by a quiet cobbled courtyard West North Cottage has a homely & comfortable feel.
+As a holiday cottage it comes with some of the original features, including exposed beams and Delabole slate floors.
 This lovely little cottage will provide the perfect Cornish getaway for a small family or a couple.
 The shared courtyard to the front of the cottage catches the evening sun, a lovely way to end the day.

-Lounge / Kitchen / Diner: TV, DVD player, woodburner, mini HiFi with CD player, iPod docking station, electric oven, ceramic hob, microwave, larger fridge.
+Lounge / Kitchen / Diner: Large HD TV, DVD player, woodburner, mini HiFi with CD player, iPod docking station, electric oven, ceramic hob, microwave, fridge, Small freezer.

 Wet Room: Electric shower

 Bedroom 1: Double bed (4'6''), dressing table, chest of drawers.

 Cloakroom: Basin, w.c.